-Penalty-taking extraordinaire and dribbling whizz, Kinkladze is arguably City’s greatest ever Premier League player.
+Penalty-taking extraordinaire and dribbling whizz, Kinkladze is probably City’s greatest ever Premier League player.

-5 You went through the entire 1990s without beating Manchester United
+5 You went through the entire 1990s without beating Man United

 6 Stuart Pearce oversaw a campaign in which you scored 10 goals at home all season